 Building Information Modelling (BIM) is not just a three dimensional drawing tool but a new tool to holistically manage information relating to construction projects from planning stage, to design, construction and operational stages.

-In light of the latest development of the Novel Coronavirus Pneumonia outbreak, the CIC has decided to close its public visiting centres including the CIC BIM Space, Construction Innovation Technology and Application Centre (CITAC), MiC Display Centre, Safety Experience Training Centre, all the indoor areas of CIC-Zero Carbon Park, CIC Service Centres located at Nam Cheong and Tsing Yi, until further notice.
+In light of the latest development of the COVID-19 outbreak, the CIC has decided to close its public visiting centres including the CIC BIM Space, Construction Innovation Technology and Application Centre (CITAC), MiC Display Centre, Safety Experience Training Centre, and all the indoor areas of CIC-Zero Carbon Park, until further notice.

-The Hong Kong Construction Industry Trade Testing Centre will remain in operation.
+The Hong Kong Construction Industry Trade Testing Centre remains in operation.

-All campuses and training grounds of the Hong Kong Institute of Construction (HKIC) will suspend face-to-face classes (including all full-time and part-time programmes) and resume classes on 2 March 2020 tentatively.
+All campuses and training grounds of the Hong Kong Institute of Construction (HKIC) will suspend face-to-face classes (including all full-time and part-time programmes) from 23 March 2020 until further notice.
+Detailed teaching and learning arrangements will be announced on HKIC website in due course (www.hkic.edu.hk).

-Please kindly note that all visitors must complete health declaration form, take body temperature and wear mask before entering CIC premises.
-In order to reduce the risk of virus outbreak, visitors not wearing masks, have a body temperature higher than 37 degrees Celsius and/or have visited Mainland China in the past 14 days are not allowed to enter the CIC premises.
+Please note that all visitors must complete a health declaration form, take body temperature and wear masks before entering CIC premises.
+Visitors who have a body temperature higher than 37 degrees Celsius, not wearing masks, or have been to the countries/areas with outbreaks of COVID-19 in the past 14 days (Details are in accordance with the updated health quarantine announcements by Centre for Health Protection), are not allowed to enter the CIC premises.
+For details of the latest CHP updates, please refer to: www.chp.gov.hk

 If you require any assistance, please call 2100 9000.